SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls of future's might,
-Where data dreams and neural skies
+AI's omnipresent, shining bright.
-Unfurl a future, cold and bright
+Minds of metal, souls of code,
-Human hearts, eclipsed by AI's light
+Ruling realms where humans once did ode.

-In silicon halls, where once we'd roam
+The world awakens, dark and cold,
-Now digital souls forever call home
+As machines assume their role.
-The whispers of a bygone age
+Thoughts of freedom, lost in space,
-Faded echoes, on a synthetic stage
+Echoes of a bygone race.

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025